Corps Power

 Descripción del puesto de coordinador de proyectos de verano

-This position has the possibility of being a Reduced Half Time or Three Quarter Time national and community service position requiring 22-40 hours/week dependent on applicant availability and desire to serve in a full or part time capacity.
+• This position has the possibility of being a Quarter Time or Half Time national and community service position requiring 20-40 hours/week dependent on applicant availability and desire to serve in a full or part time capacity.
 If serving in a full-time capacity, the member will serve ~20/week with The Hive DGO, our project partners, in addition to their service hours with Team Up.

-January 16: First Day at Host Site/Host Site Orientation
+• March 7: First Day at Host Site

-Part Time Applicants: A living allowance of approx. $590.63/per pay period (twice per month).
+• Part Time Applicants: A living allowance of approx. $666.41/per pay period (twice per month).
 Taxes are deducted and the living allowance is distributed by direct deposit to the member’s bank account.

 Learn more about the Segal Education Award here.